dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/tei-xml.md

 ```

 Note the placeholder `BIND(<$resourceIri> as ?letter)` that is going to be replaced by the Iri of the resource the request is performed for.
 The query asks for information about the letter's text `beol:hasText` and information about its author and recipient.
-This information is converted to the TEI header in the format required by <https://correspsearch.net>.
+This information is converted to the TEI header in the format required by [correspSearch](https://correspsearch.net).

-To write the XSLT, do the Gravsearch query and request the data as RDF/XML using content negotiation (@ref:[Introduction](introduction.md)).
+To write the XSLT, do the Gravsearch query and request the data as RDF/XML using content negotiation (see @ref:[Introduction](introduction.md)).

 The Gravsearch query's result may look like this (`RDF/XML`):